PythyCoder/PythyCoder/README.md

 - 👋 Hi, I’m @PythyCoder
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects...
 - 📫 How to reach me ...

 <!---